ilanschnell/bitarray/README.rst

    return the decoded bitarray.
 This function consumes only one bitarray and leaves the remaining stream untouched.
 Use ``vl_encode()`` for encoding.

-   See also: `Variable length bitarray format <https://github.com/ilanschnell/bitarray/blob/master/doc/variable_length.rst>`__
+   See also: `Variable length bitarray format <https://github.com/ilanschnell/bitarray/blob/master/doc/variable_length.rst>`__, `Comparison of bitarray codecs <https://github.com/ilanschnell/bitarray/blob/master/doc/codecs.rst>`__

    New in version 2.2